By Young Americans Insurance Editorial Team

 What Does No-Deposit Car Insurance Really Mean?

-Car insurance with no deposit is often used as marketing language for policies with a low upfront payment.
-Most insurers still require some payment before coverage is bound, because a policy generally cannot become active without the first premium payment or another approved billing arrangement.
+No-deposit car insurance is often used as marketing language for policies with a lower upfront payment.
+Most insurers still require some payment before coverage is bound, because a policy generally cannot become active until the first premium payment or another approved billing arrangement is completed.

 Low first payment